cloud-bulldozer/browbeat/README.rst

-If you want to make another patchset from the same commit you can use the ammend feature after further modification and saving.
+If you want to make another patchset from the same commit you can use the amend feature after further modification and saving.

 ::